 Study Cell Biology

-"The course was better than I expected" "I am studying a Bachelor of Health Science next year at university.
+"I am studying a Bachelor of Health Science next year at university.
 I gained far more knowledge from this course than I expected."
 J.McEwan

 What is a Cell?